The weather in Cuba: what is the best time in Cuba for traveling?

 What to pack when you travel to Cuba

-- Travel insurance is compulsory to travel to Cuba, so make sure you have your insurance sorted out before you go!
+- Travel insurance for Cuba is mandatory, so make sure you have your insurance sorted out before you go!
 Since it’s part of the Cuba entry requirements, every traveler has to comply.

-- Check that you have all the necessary paperwork ready for Cuba and keep your Cuban Tourist Card safe as you will need it to leave the country.
+- Check that you have all the necessary paperwork ready and keep your Cuba Tourist Card safe as you will need it to leave the country.

-- Streets in Cuba can be uneven, so a backpack might be a better idea than a suitcase for your trip to Cuba.
+- Streets in Cuba can be uneven, so a backpack might be a better idea than a suitcase for your trip.

 - Pack all your best swimwear for beach time on the amazing beaches of the island, some of the best places to visit in Cuba.